 Bishop Selwyn Chapel, Holy Trinity Cathedral

-I thought it funny that after a couple minutes talking to a woman about the Anglican cathedral’s history.
-She greeted me as the cathedral docent upon entering.
-Some Americans from Colorado entered the cathedral and she moved on to greet them, leaving me to walk around the cavernous space.
-Holy Trinity Cathedral was rather welcoming and a visual experience for me as a visitor simply walking around the Parnell neighborhood.
+A woman greeted me upon entering Holy Trinity Cathedral.
+She said she was the cathedral docent.
+We talked about the Anglican cathedral’s history for a few minutes, until some Americans from Colorado entered the cathedral and she moved on to greet them, leaving me to walk alone around the cavernous space.
+The church was rather welcoming and a visual experience for me as a visitor simply walking around the Parnell neighborhood.

 And Holy Trinity was there to visit for free, unlike the 25 NZD entrance fee for Auckland Museum.